Shih Tzu - Breed Facts & Characteristics

 And watch out for any allergies in your dog

-One other thing to be aware of is that the Shih Tzu is among the breeds predisposed to atopic dermatitis: a hypersensitivity to environmental allergens such as pollen and dust mites.
-Also, the itch (pruritus) induced can then be complicated by secondary infections.
+One other thing to be aware of is that the Shih Tzu is among the breeds predisposed to atopic dermatitis: a hypersensitivity to environmental allergens such as pollen and dust mites etc. Also, the itch (pruritus) induced can then be complicated by secondary infections.
 It is recommended, therefore, to keep a close eye on your Shih Tzu’s skin health.
-Licking the paws, rubbing the face, and recurring ear infections are the most common signs of allergies.
+Licking the paws, rubbing the face and recurring ear infections are the most common signs of allergies.
 If they display any of these signs, it’s best to consult your vet.
-Unfortunately, dealing with a dog with allergies is not easy, but medicated shampoos, the proper diet, or specific treatments can help to improve the situation.
+Unfortunately, dealing with an allergic dog is not easy, but medicated shampoos, a bespoke diet or specific treatments can help to improve the situation.